BeeGFS Hive Index

 Debian based systems

-BeeGFS Hive index repositories and packages are digitally signed.
+BeeGFS Hive Index repositories and packages are digitally signed.
 Add the public key to your package manager.
 This can be done as follows:

 wget -q -O - https://www.beegfs.io/release/hive/gpg/GPG-KEY-hive | apt-key add -

-Download the BeeGFS Hive index package repository file for your distribution from BeeGFS Hive index package repository. eg. For Debian 10 this can be done as follows.
+Download the BeeGFS Hive Index package repository file for your distribution from BeeGFS Hive Index package repository. eg. For Debian 10 this can be done as follows.

 wget https://www.beegfs.io/release/hive/dists/beegfs-hive-buster.list -O /etc/apt/sources.list.d/beegfs_hive.list